Samuel Fagemo: Playing career

 During his Under 15 season, Fagemo won a silver medal at the TV-pucken, a Swedish national ice hockey tournament.

 The following season, Fagemo was called up Frölunda HC J20 where he scored in his debut on 22 October 2016, to help Frölunda beat Rögle BK 4–2.
 However, during the 2016–17 season Fagemo incurred a wrist injury as a result of an accidental collision with a teammate.
 He was forced to miss five months to recover.

 Fagemo made his Swedish Hockey League (SHL) debut in 2017, playing two games with Frölunda HC in the 2017–18 season.

 Although Fagemo went undrafted into the National Hockey League, he was invited to the Arizona Coyotes development camp prior to the 2018–19 season as a free agent.
 While attending their development camp, Fagemo was drafted by the Halifax Mooseheads of the Canadian Hockey League (CHL) in the 2018 CHL Import Draft.
 He became the first Swedish player since 1994 to be drafted by the Mooseheads.

 During the 2018–19 season, Fagemo scored his first SHL goal on 13 October 2018 against Färjestad BK.
 During the 2018–19 Champions Hockey League, Fagemo scored a hat trick in a 6–0 win over the Aalborg Pirates.
 In 42 regular season games, Fagemo registered 14 goals and 25 points.
 He finished his rookie season, leading all first-year players with 6 playoff goals and tied for the rookie lead in points during the postseason with 10 to help Frölunda HC win the Le Mat Trophy.

-On 21 June 2019, Fagemo was selected by the Los Angeles Kings in the second round, 50th overall, in the 2019 NHL Entry Draft.
+On 21 June 2019, Fagemo was selected by the Los Angeles Kings in the second round, 50th overall, in the 2019 NHL entry draft.
 After attending the Kings development camp, on 11 July 2019, Fagemo was signed to a three-year, entry-level contract with Los Angeles.

 On 2 October 2023, Fagemo was claimed off waivers by the Nashville Predators after being placed on them by the Kings the previous day.
 Remaining on the roster to begin the season, Fagemo made his debut with the Predators and opened the scoring in a 5-1 victory over the San Jose Sharks on October 21, 2023.
 As a frequent healthy scratch, Fagemo made 4 appearances with the Predators before he was returned to waivers and re-claimed by the Kings on November 11, 2023.
 He was immediately reassigned to AHL affiliate, the Ontario Reign.

 As a free agent at the conclusion of his fifth season with the Kings, Fagemo joined the Winnipeg Jets, signing a one-year, two-way contract on 2 July 2025.
+For the duration of his contract with the Jets, Fagemo was assigned to AHL affiliate, the Manitoba Moose, for the duration of the 2025–26 season, posting 19 goals through 72 regular season games.

+As a pending free agent from the Jets, Fagemo opted to return to Sweden in signing a three-year contract with original club, Frölunda HC of the SHL, on 20 May 2026.